How to Actually Lose Weight When You Work Full Time

 Most diets work in the short term because they all do the same thing โ make you eat less.
 Keto, intermittent fasting, slimming world โ they're all just different ways of creating a calorie deficit.

-Pick whichever one fits your life.
+Pick whichever one fits your personality and your life.
 If you hate skipping breakfast, don't do intermittent fasting.
 If you love carbs, don't do keto.
 The best diet is the one you'll actually follow.

 Related Articles